 Honors Hour - Learn about the Honors Program

-Students will learn more about the Honors Program with a presentation, then have time to enjoy hors d'oeuvres and mingle with Honors Program staff and students.
+Students will learn more about the Honors Program with Honors Program staff and students.

 Presidential Scholars Competition - Frequently Asked Questions

 How are the in-person and virtual competitions different?

 For the Fall 2023 competition, we have two in-person competition dates for students to choose from, all taking place on Sunday/Monday of the competition dates.
 Along with our in-person competitions, we will be offering other ways for students to experience NMU while they are on campus, such as campus tours and opportunities to talk to other departments.

 We are also offering one virtual competition option which will be conducted over Zoom, with the small group competition Sunday evening, and virtual interviews Monday throughout the day.
 The virtual competition is offered to students who live 500+ miles away from NMU's campus.
 Please contact your admissions counselor for questions about the competition.

 I'm participating in the virtual competition, where do I find the Student Information Packet?

 I submitted my registration and received an email.
 Does this mean I’m eligible?